The James Reid Funeral Home Bereavement Support Program

 James Reid Funeral Home Lending Library

 Please feel free to browse our well-stocked bookcase of books relating to grief and bereavement.
 You may borrow these books freely after Public Information Evenings or during regular funeral home hours.
+There is a three-month lending period.

-For more information, please contact our Bereavement Support Coordinators:
+Please contact our Bereavement Support Coordinators: